blakevieyra/FinancialCheckup/README.md

 ## Technologies Used

+This project leverages a range of technologies for web development, secure data handling, and user interface design:

-- **Python**: The primary programming language used for building the application.
-Python's extensive ecosystem of libraries makes it ideal for both web development and data processing.
+- **Python**: The primary programming language used, known for its readability and broad ecosystem of libraries.
-- **Flask**: A lightweight WSGI web application framework.
-It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
+- **Flask**: A lightweight WSGI web application framework used for building the core application.
+- **Django**: Utilized for complex data-driven operations (specify if Django is used alongside Flask or for different aspects of the project).
+- **JavaScript**: Employs interactive elements on the web application's frontend.
+- **jQuery**: A JavaScript library that simplifies HTML DOM tree traversal and manipulation, event handling, and animation.
-- **SQLite**: Embedded SQL database engine that requires zero configuration and stores all data in a single disk file.
-Used for storing user data, income, and expenses.
+- **SQLite**: An embedded SQL database engine used for storing all user data and transactions.
+- **NumPy**: Critical for processing large, multi-dimensional arrays and matrices, enhancing numerical computations.
-- **Matplotlib**: A plotting library for the Python programming language and its numerical mathematics extension NumPy.
-Used for generating a variety of static, interactive, and animated visualizations.
+- **Matplotlib**: A plotting library used for creating a variety of static, interactive, and animated visualizations in Python.
-- **bcrypt**: Library to help hash passwords.
-Used for securing user passwords before storing them in the database.
+- **bcrypt**: Helps hash passwords, enhancing the security for user authentication.
-- **Heroku**: Cloud platform service that enables developers to build, run, and operate applications entirely in the cloud.
+- **Heroku**: Cloud platform service for deploying and managing the application.

-### Libraries and Tools
+### Security and Communication

+- **HTTPS (Hypertext Transfer Protocol Secure)**: Ensures secure communication over the network through encryption.
+This application enforces HTTPS to protect data integrity and privacy between the user's browser and the server, crucial for preventing eavesdropping and tampering with the transmitted data.
-- **Flask-WTF**: Provides simple integration with WTForms for handling form data and validation.
+- **Flask-WTF**: Provides CSRF protection and integrates with WTForms for secure form handling and validation.

-- **Flask-Login**: Used for managing user sessions.
-- **Jinja2**: Templating engine for rendering views.
+### Additional Libraries and Tools

+- **Flask-Login**: Manages user sessions, making it easier to handle logins, logouts, and session management.
+- **Jinja2**: A templating engine for Python, utilized within Flask to render views, providing a clean separation between the backend logic and the frontend presentation.

+The combination of these technologies ensures that the application is robust, secure, and capable of supporting complex data processing and dynamic web functionality.

 ### Database Design

 The database schema for this application is designed to efficiently handle user data financial transactions.

 ## Deployment

-The application is deployed on Heroku and can be accessed at [Budget Analysis Live]([https://your-heroku-app-link.com](https://financialcheckup-9beed77add2e.herokuapp.com/)).
+The application is deployed on Heroku and can be accessed at https://your-heroku-app-link.com](https://financialcheckup-9beed77add2e.herokuapp.com/.

 ## Local Setup